Analysis | Who Will Succeed Merkel? How the Field Is Narrowing

 8. How big an issue is immigration?

 Much of Merkel’s recent trouble stemmed from her decision to open the German border to hundreds of thousands of refugees in 2015 and 2016.
 In the 2017 national election, her bloc slumped to its worst result since 1949.
 The anti-immigration Alternative for Germany, or AfD, garnered 12.6% of the vote, making it the first far-right party since 1953 to win seats in the lower house, the Bundestag.
-Since then, the pandemic has pushed immigration down the agenda and the AfD has seen its support ebb.
-The party remains stronger in the former communist eastern states, where many voters feel neglected by mainstream parties.
+Since then, the pandemic has pushed immigration down the agenda.
+The party is stronger in the former communist eastern states, where many voters feel neglected by mainstream parties.
 Immigration remains a challenge for Europe and Merkel’s successor will need to establish a common response to it.

 9. What about climate change?